Previous dayFebruary 6, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 7 km S of Princeton, Canada on February 6, 2026, with origin time 22:12 UTC.
+On February 6, 2026 at 22:12 UTC, a magnitude 2.1 earthquake struck 7 km S of Princeton, Canada.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 49.393°N, -120.516°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 49.393°, -120.516°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06